-- To establish a cohort of people living with HIV (referred to as "The Last Gift") who are terminally ill and motivated to participate in HIV cure research during the last few months of their life. - Ante-mortem: To characterize the participants during the phase of their chronic illness and then their terminal illness including (1) use of medications and other substances (e.g. antiretroviral therapy [ART], pain medications, others), (2) thoughts and feelings about end-of-life research for HIV, (3) virologic and immunologic measures in the blood. - Post-mortem: To characterize the virologic and immunologic milieu throughout the participants' body (at autopsy).
+- To establish a cohort of people living with HIV (referred to as "The Last Gift") who are terminally ill and motivated to participate in HIV cure research during the last few months of their life. - Ante-mortem: To characterize the participants during their terminally-ill period including (1) use of medications and other substances (e.g. antiretroviral therapy [ART], pain medications, others), (2) thoughts and feelings about end-of-life research for HIV, (3) virologic and immunologic measures in the blood. - Post-mortem: To characterize the virologic and immunologic milieu throughout the participants' body (at autopsy).

 Rationale for involvement of terminally ill, HIV infected persons.
-The choice to involve older adults (age $\geq$ 50) with serious chronic illness and adults (age $\geq$ 18) with terminal illness is motivated by: i) the absence of any reasonable expectation of clinical benefit by the volunteers, ii) the desire that many seriously ill and terminally-ill persons voice to "give back" and contribute in some way prior to their death.
+The choice to involve a terminally ill population is motivated by: i) the absence of any reasonable expectation of clinical benefit by the volunteers, ii) the desire that many terminally-ill persons voice to "give back" and contribute in some way prior to their death.
 Local work in this area demonstrates that the concept of this research is widely accepted among local HIV communities (see summary of survey results described below).
 Finally, this study will allow us to characterize the full-body HIV reservoir in relation to ART use and use of other substances in these altruistic volunteers.
 Such information would be extremely important in future cure-related studies.